 Combined with what you’re wearing, this will get you through an entire week without doing laundry.

 If you’re willing to hand wash your undergarments, you can pack as few pairs as you want.
+We recommend ExOfficio underwear for men and women because they eliminate sweat and odors and are quick-drying.

 For socks, we love Smartwool.
 They really are significantly better than other socks.
 They stay up, feel snug, and let your feet breathe.
 The latter is crucial when you’re on your feet all day.
+Smartwool’s hiking socks work with most shoes and boots.
+The PhD micro socks are cut lower for wearing with sneakers.

 - 1 pair of lightweight, packable shoes